winter cycling

 Coach and co-author of “Ride Inside” and “The Time-Crunched Cyclist”

-Although I co-authored a training book for indoor cycling, being outdoors is one of the most appealing aspects of cycling for me.
+Although I co-authored a training book for indoor cycling, I prefer to ride outside if I can.
 Winter cycling takes a bit more planning and thought compared to throwing on a pair of bibs and a jersey in the summer, but once you get some routines and habits dialed you will find winter cycling can be fun, invigorating, and rewarding.
 So, rather than exclusively retreating to the ‘pain cave’ for the next few months, use the following guide to get the most out of outdoor cycling through the winter.

 Winter Cycling Clothing